 “Adam Cole is All Elite, Bay-Bay!”
 A sentence no-one thought possible just over month or so ago.

 During his four years with WWE, Adam Cole remained an NXT Superstar, but it always seemed like a matter of time before a RAW or SmackDown move with him even competing on both brands in the lead-up to Survivor Series.
 An NXT Triple Crown winner, Adam Cole boasts being a former NXT Champion, the inaugural NXT North American Champion, and a former NXT Tag Team Champion – as well as a Dusty Rhodes Classic winner.
 In The Undisputed Era, Cole ran roughshod over the entire NXT roster and picked up many accolades – including seven NXT Year-End Awards.

-However, the Adam Cole contract saga began at the start of last month August after it emerged that his WWE contract had expired in July much to the surprise of the company.
+However, the Adam Cole contract saga began in August 2021 after it emerged that his WWE contract had expired in July much to the surprise of the company.
 While WWE thought that his contract ran until December, they did realise their error in the days leading up to Cole’s deal coming to an end.
 Cole and WWE then came to terms on a new short-term contact that saw see him through SummerSlam weekend, which crucially included NXT TakeOver: 36 where Cole would lose to Kyle O’Reilly in the third and final bout of their series.

 In the weeks leading up to the show, Cole reportedly met with Vince McMahon to discuss his future with the company.
 It was later reported that these talks went well and Cole was wanted for either SmackDown and RAW – but no new contract was agreed, even though WWE believed that Cole would put pen to paper on a fresh deal.